ogechukwu1/SCA_LAGOS/wild rydes workshop/README.md

-Now you need to create a new service role with the permissions to deploy the application backend.
+- Now you need to create a new service role with the permissions to deploy the application backend.

-Click on Create new role, check that Amplify is selected and click Next permissions, click Next: Tags, click Next: Review.
+- Click on Create new role, check that Amplify is selected and click Next permissions, click Next: Tags, click Next: Review.

-Give the Role a new name: wildrydes-backend-role and click Create role.
+- Give the Role a new name: wildrydes-backend-role and click Create role.

-Search for `wildrydes-backend-role` from the search filter, and click the role name.
+- Search for `wildrydes-backend-role` from the search filter, and click the role name.

-Click Attach policies under the ** Add Permissions** tab, search for AWSCodeCommitReadOnly policy, click on the checkbox next to the policy name, and click `Attach Policy`.
+- Click Attach policies under the ** Add Permissions** tab, search for AWSCodeCommitReadOnly policy, click on the checkbox next to the policy name, and click `Attach Policy`.

-Close this tab and return to the AWS Amplify Build configure console.
+- Close this tab and return to the AWS Amplify Build configure console.

-Refresh the role list by clicking on the circular arrow button, and select the role created in the step above.
+- Refresh the role list by clicking on the circular arrow button, and select the role created in the step above.

+- On the Review page select `Save and deploy`

+- This initial build and deploy process may take up to five minutes for Amplify Console to create the neccesary resources and to deploy your code.

 ![](./images/32.png)

-Documentation of Failed Deployment on AWS Amplify Console
+__Documentation of Failed Deployment on AWS Amplify Console__

 I attempted to deploy the __wildrydes-webapp-development__ project using the AWS Amplify Console.
 Despite following the standard deployment process, the deployment failed.

-Troubleshooting
+__Troubleshooting__

 - Steps Taken: Attempted to manually update the configuration files